-4.2.3.
+5.2.3.
 First Nations

-Since 2012, DFO has been consulting with First Nations and seeking First Nations input on management measures for the FSC fishery to address the harvesting capacity of commercial vessels and gear.
-DFO is very concerned about the increasing number of commercial vessels harvesting prawns for FSC purposes with commercial gear and the impact this will have on the conservation and sustainability of the resource.
-In the past, effort was small enough that DFO did not specify gear or catch limits in communal licences for FSC harvest.
-Starting March 2016, for those First Nations that have an interest in using commercial vessels or gear for harvesting prawns for FSC purposes, DFO is requesting details about how this will occur (Appendix 3).
-These details are requested so that there can be a common understanding of the size, scope and timing of the fishery.
-DFO is implementing this approach while discussions with First Nations continue on longer-term management measures to ensure an orderly and manageable FSC prawn fishery and conservation and sustainability of the resource.
-Ongoing work is focused on a range of management measures for the FSC prawn fishery and building on a common goal of fisheries sustainability to develop FSC fishing plans that First Nations support.
+Since 2012, DFO has been seeking First Nations input on management measures for the use of commercial vessels and gear to harvest prawns for FSC purposes.
+Since 2016, for those First Nations that have an interest in using commercial vessels or gear for harvesting prawns for FSC purposes, DFO is working together with the First Nation to request details about how this will occur (Appendix 3).
+These details are requested so that there can be a common understanding of the size, scope and timing of the fisheries.
+This will allow DFO to better assess any potential impacts to the conservation and sustainability of the resource in a given area (2016/17 Prawn and Shrimp by Trap Integrated Fisheries Management Plan).
+Ongoing work is focused through bilateral discussions on a range of management measures for the FSC prawn fisheries and building on a common goal of fisheries sustainability to develop FSC fishing plans that First Nations support.
 At least 26 First Nations or their organizations have identified to DFO that they are using commercial vessels or gear to harvest prawns for FSC purposes.
+First Nations have stressed the importance of maintaining sufficient spawners to meet First Nations food needs looking seven generations ahead.

-Catch monitoring programs are being developed in collaboration with some First Nations organizations and standards for all fishery monitoring and catch reporting programs are being developed through a number of recent workshops held in Pacific Region (Section 4.1.2).

-Further work may be anticipated with those First Nations who are interested in adopting standardized buoys in their FSC/domestic fisheries to differentiate prawn and crab fishing and eliminate the use of household plastic containers or blocks of Styrofoam that can often deteriorate in sunlight or waves and sink which contributes to garbage washing up on the shoreline and loss of trap(s) which will continue to "ghost fish" for years to come.
+Catch monitoring programs are being developed in collaboration with some First Nations organizations and standards for all fishery monitoring programs are being developed (Section 4.1.1).
+Further work may be anticipated with those First Nations who are interested in adopting standardized buoys in their FSC or domestic fisheries to differentiate prawn and crab fishing and eliminate the use of household plastic containers or blocks of Styrofoam that can often deteriorate in sunlight or waves and sink which contributes to garbage washing up on the shoreline and loss of trap(s) which will continue to "ghost fish" for years to come.